magnussimonsen/Luna5/README.md

 * Use Luna as an all-in-one notebook: take notes, write Python code, and solve algebraic or geometric problems
 * Explore geometrical concepts in a natural, visual way
-* Focus on learning — not navigating bloated menus or juggling apps
+* Focus on learning, not navigating bloated menus or juggling apps
 * Get syntax examples and contextual help via the built-in help sidebar
 * Share or export your work easily